uw-ictd/asterales/README.md

 network and a locally built CRDT processor, simply run `docker-compose build` and `docker-compose up` from the root directory.

+## Manually building Dockerfiles

+The dockerfiles are kind of a mess right now, since the dandelion protocol common "library" is included in multiple images via copying into each image.
+This means that the container build context needs to be the root project directory, not the subdirectories where the dockerfiles for each image lie.
+The docker-compose file takes care of all this for you, but if you need build manually you have been warned.

 # Things to do:
 Track tower identities as entities allowed to submit transactions "on the chain" Track tower identities as signers for crdt updates